azukauteh/sorting_algorithms/README.md

 ## Credits

 The "0x1B.
-C - Sorting Algorithms & Big O" project is part of ALX_africa software engineeringn curriculum and was designed and implemented by Azuka Uteh.
+C - Sorting Algorithms & Big O" project is part of ALX_africa software engineering curriculum and was designed and implemented by Azuka Uteh.

 ## License